silk-framework/silk/README.md

 # Silk Link Discovery Framework

+Silk is an open source framework for integrating heterogeneous data sources.
+The primary uses cases of Silk include:

-The Silk Link Discovery Framework is a tool for discovering relationships between data items within different Linked Data sources.
-More information about Silk can be found on http://silk-framework.com.
+- Generating links between related data items within different Linked Data sources.
+- Linked Data publishers can use Silk to set RDF links from their data sources to other data sources on the Web.
+- Applying data transformations to structured data sources.

+General information about Silk can be found on the official [website](http://silk-framework.com).

+## Documentation

+Community documentation is maintained in the [doc](doc/) folder.

 ## Requirements